 About

-Robina Jack creates both intricately patterned ceramics and paintings on found wood.
-Her work is informed by a childhood spent mucking around on an Oxfordshire farm and makes frequent nods to a vanished past.
-Much of it is populated by a menagerie of characterful animals, from wistful horses to purposeful hens.
-Often a ship in full sail cuts across the waves somewhere between the viewer and a distant horizon, a nostalgic allusion to her family’s maritime connections and to a great grandfather who captained a transatlantic clipper during the reign of Victoria.
-No piece is complete without an elaborately decorated border or two, Robina’s motto being, “why have only one border when there’s room for several more?”.
+Robina Jack creates intricately patterned ceramics and paintings on found wood.
+Her work draws on a childhood spent mucking around on an Oxfordshire farm and often nods to a vanished past.
+A menagerie of characterful animals roams through it all, from wistful horses to purposeful hens.
+Ships in full sail frequently cross the waves between viewer and horizon, a nostalgic allusion to her family’s maritime ties and to a great-grandfather who captained a transatlantic clipper in Victoria’s reign.
+No piece feels complete without an elaborately decorated border or two, her motto being, “why have only one border when there’s room for several more?”

-Ceramics and painting have preoccupied Robina for the past twelve years, and prior to that she made acid etched stained glass panels, having attended a course at the Central School of Art in London during the 1970s.
-She has exhibited widely since the 1990s, and currently shows work at galleries including: Messum’s on London’s Cork Street and St James, (alongside her husband Guy Taplin and daughter Nancy Rose Taplin); Yew Tree Gallery, Godfrey and Watt; Gallery Nine; Twenty Twenty Gallery; and Geedon Gallery.
-She has pieces on permanent display at Ham Yard Hotel, London and the Whitby Hotel in New York, curated by Kit Kemp.
-A selection of her work will be available for purchase at exhibitions throughout 2020.
+Ceramics and painting have occupied Robina for the past decade and a half; before that she made acid-etched stained glass panels.
+She has exhibited widely since the 1990s and currently shows work at galleries including: David Messum Fine Art in St. James’s, London (alongside her husband Guy Taplin and daughter Nancy Rose Taplin); Yew Tree Gallery, Godfrey and Watt; Gallery Nine; Twenty Twenty Gallery; and Geedon Gallery.
+She has pieces on permanent display at Ham Yard Hotel, London and Whitby Hotel and Warren Street Hotel, New York, curated by Kit Kemp.
+Kit Kemp stocks Robina’s work and they collaborated to create Robina’s Dinner Party, a collection of fabric and wallpaper featuring Robina’s ceramics.
+Robina is currently working towards a 2026 exhibition with David Messum Fine Art.